 In addition, when you rely on search firms and ads, you automatically have competition.
 Those job openings were posted!
 Other people are applying for the same job.
 On the other hand, if you contact a company through networking or through direct contact, you have no competition and you can be proactive: you can do something to get in to see someone at this company.

 So most people get meetings and jobs through the other techniques: direct contact and networking.
-At the Five O’Clock Club, we say that you should consider all four techniques for getting interviews in your target market, and then notice which techniques are working for you.
+At The Five O’Clock Club, you should consider all four techniques for getting interviews in your target market, and then notice which techniques are working for you.

-“Working for you” means that a technique results in meetings for you.
-“Meetings” are the only way to measure the effectiveness of a technique.
+“Working for you” means a technique results in meetings for you.
+Meetings are the only way to measure the effectiveness of a technique.
 You don’t measure the effectiveness of a technique by whether or not you got a job.
-You measure the effectiveness of a technique by whether or not it’s resulting in meetings for you.
+You measure the effectiveness of a technique by whether or not it’s resulting in meetings.

-So, if search firms (and ads) are basically passive techniques, and if only 3% of all jobs are found through search firms these days, how can you better understand how search firms work?
+So, if search firms and ads are passive techniques, and if only 6% of all jobs are found through search firms and ads these days, how can you better understand how search firms work?

 How Search Firms Work